Mendelssohn Club of Kingston mckny.org Mendelssohn Club of Kingston mckny.org

 About the Conductor

-He received his B.F.A. in music education from the State University of New York (Buffalo) and earned an M.S. in educational administration from SUNY New Paltz.
+He received a bachelor of science degree in music education from Hofstra University, a masters degree in music education from the College of St. Rose, and a certificate of advanced study in educational administration from SUNY New Paltz.

 Contact Us

-For additional information or to arrange to sit in at a rehearsal, please email Mr. Goodemote here or telephone Lou Quarantino at 845-331-7171.
+For additional information or to arrange to sit in at a rehearsal, contact Paul Scatenato (paulscatenato@gmail.com; 845-383-1094.

 This website is sponsored by the Conductors Club.